 Take these steps to reduce your identity theft risk:

-- Don't carry your Social Security card with you or give out your Social Security number to persons or companies you don’t fully trust.
+- Don't carry your Social Security card with you or give your Social Security number to persons or companies you don’t fully trust.

 - Keep your driver’s license number private to avoid ID theft.